 Restless Development will provide opportunities for staff to explore Data Protection issues through training, team meetings, and supervisions.

-The policy will be reviewed in September 2016 by the Chief Executive and approved by the Board of Trustees.
+The policy is due for review in September 2018 by the Chief Executive and approved by the Board of Trustees.
 It will also be reviewed in response to changes in relevant legislation, contractual arrangements, good practice or in response to an identified failing in its effectiveness.

 Date this policy was approved by the Board of trustees: 28 July 2015